Updated on January 15th, 2020 by Samuel Smith

 Roper is a high-quality company, with strong growth prospects, thanks to the high level of demand for its technology.
-It should not come as a surprise, that the stock holds a premium valuation.
-Shares currently trade for a price of $312.
+Therefore, it should not come as a surprise that the stock holds a premium valuation, as shares currently trade for a price of $375.

-Given that the company is highly susceptible to changes in the economy, we have a target price-to-earnings ratio for 2024 of 19.
-If shares were to revert to this target valuation, annual returns would be reduced by 5.8% over this time.
-Potential overvaluation is a risk that investors could consider before buying the stock.
+Given that the company is highly susceptible to changes in the economy, we have a target price-to-earnings ratio for 2025 of 19.
+If shares were to revert to this target valuation, annual returns would be reduced by 8% over this time.
+Potential overvaluation is a risk that investors should consider before buying the stock.

 - 8% earnings-per-share growth

 In this scenario, total returns would average less than 1% per year over the next five years.
 This shows the negative potential impact of buying stocks trading well above their historical valuation.
 A declining valuation multiple can significantly reduce total returns for shareholders, even if earnings-per-share continue to grow.

 Roper has a high-quality business model and high single-digit earnings-per-share growth is not an unreasonable assumption moving forward.
 The stock is also a Dividend Aristocrat, and 10%+ annual dividend increases are also possible, thanks to the company’s high earnings growth rate.